rms1000watt/uncleverlabs-web/hugo/content/about.md

 We're not a consultancy; we're not a startup; Unclever Labs doesn't earn money.
 Half of us have never even worked together 🤣.
 We're just a group of people who talk tech!

 Please feel free to reach out to us for ideation and good conversations!
-Most of us are based in Orange County, CA.
+We're based in Orange County and San Francisco, CA.

 ## TODO